ibm-cloud-docs/key-protect/about.md

 * **Built-in protection**: Deleted keys, and their encrypted data, can never be recovered.
 Manage your user roles, key states, and set a rotation schedule that works for your use case using the UI, CLI, or API.
 * **Application-independent**: Generate, store, retrieve and manage keys independent of application logic.
 * **Create and manage keys inside a Satellite location**: [{{site.data.keyword.keymanagementserviceshort}} on Satellite](/docs/key-protect?topic=key-protect-satellite-about) allows you to deploy {{site.data.keyword.keymanagementserviceshort}} into infrastructure that you own and manage.
-* **[Key management interoperability protocol (KMIP)](/docs/key-protect?topic=key-protect-kmip)** support, as [certified by VMWare](https://www.vmware.com/resources/compatibility/detail.php?productid=60700&kmsversionid=225&deviceCategory=kms){: external}. {{site.data.keyword.keymanagementserviceshort}}, can be directly integrated with any service or platform that accepts encryption via a KMIP KMS server.
+* **[Key management interoperability protocol (KMIP)](/docs/key-protect?topic=key-protect-kmip)** support, as [certified by VMWare](https://www.vmware.com/resources/compatibility/detail.php?productid=60700&kmsversionid=225&deviceCategory=kms){: external}, can be directly integrated with any service or platform that accepts encryption via a KMIP KMS server.
 Where other KMS' require third party KMIP server support, support for KMIP is integrated and managed by {{site.data.keyword.keymanagementserviceshort}}.
 And because KMIP symmetric keys are only [charged as a single key version](/docs/key-protect?topic=key-protect-pricing-plan), you only pay for what you use.

 ## Reasons to use {{site.data.keyword.keymanagementserviceshort}}
 {: #use-cases}